All $2$-transitive groups have the EKR-module property: Background

 \begin{lemma} Let $\omega(\Gamma_G)$ denote the size of the largest clique in $\Gamma_G$, and $\alpha(\Gamma_G)$, the size of the largest coclique.
 Then

 Further, if equality holds, then each maximum clique intersects each maximum coclique in exactly one vertex. \end{lemma}

-Since the connection set of $\Gamma_G$ is a normal subset in $G$, $\Gamma_{G}$ is a normal Cayley graph and all of the eigenvalues can be calculated from the irreducible representations of $G$.
-The eigenvalue of $\Gamma_{G}$ belonging to the irreducible representation $\phi$ of $G$ is
+We define a {\it normal Cayley graph} to be a Cayley graph with a connection set that is closed under conjugation.
+The graph $\Gamma_G$ is a normal Cayley graph since its connection set is the set of derangements in $G$.
+The eigenvalues of a normal Cayley graph can be calculated from the irreducible representations of $G$.
+The eigenvalue of $\Gamma_{G}$ belonging to the irreducible character $\phi$ of $G$ is

-This result is usually attributed to Babai~\cite{Ba}, or Diaconis and Shahshahani \cite{MR626813}; a proof may be found in~\cite[Section 11.12]{EKRbook}.
-The eigenvalue belonging to the trivial character is clearly $d_G:=\abs{\Der_G} $, and it is not difficult to see that the eigenvalue belonging to $\psi$ is $-\frac{d_G}{n-1}$.
-Equation~\ref{eq:proj} implies that if a 2-transitive group $G$ has the EKR-module property, then for any maximum coclique $S$
+This result is usually attributed to Babai~\cite{Ba}, or Diaconis and Shahshahani~\cite{MR626813}; a proof may be found in~\cite[Section 11.12]{EKRbook}.
+The eigenvalue belonging to the trivial character is clearly $d_G:=\abs{\Der_G} $, and it is not difficult to see that the eigenvalue belonging to $\psi_G$ is $-\frac{d_G}{n-1}$.
+Equation~\eqref{eq:proj} implies that if a 2-transitive group $G$ has the EKR-module property, then for any maximum coclique $S$

 (where $A(\Gamma_G)$ is the adjacency matrix of $\Gamma_G$).